peakshift/bitcoin-ux/payments/introduction.md

 - Do my funds get locked up for every payment on lightning?
 - How is lightning able to achieve such fast payments?
+- When you make an on-chian transaction?
+Does it go directly to the blockchain
+- What is chain?

 [^1]: https://bitcoin.org/en/protect-your-privacy